Oreo (novel)

-Oreo is a 1974 satirical novel by Fran Ross, a journalist and, briefly, a comedy writer for Richard Pryor.
+Oreo is a 1974 satirical novel by American writer Fran Ross, a journalist and, briefly, a comedy writer for Richard Pryor.
 The novel, addressing issues of a mixed-heritage child, was considered "before its time" and went out of print until Harryette Mullen rediscovered the novel and brought it out of obscurity.

 The book has since acquired cult classic status.

 Plot summary

 Born into a taboo relationship that neither of her grandparents supported, having a Jewish father and black mother who divorce before she is two, Oreo grows up in Philadelphia with her maternal grandparents while her mother tours with a theatrical troupe.
 Soon after puberty, Oreo heads for New York with a duffel bag to search for her father; but in the big city she discovers that there are dozens of Sam Schwartzes (her father's name) in the phone book, and Oreo's mission turns into a humorous picaresque quest.
 The ambitious and playful narrative challenges accepted notions of race, ethnicity, culture, and even the novelistic form itself; its quest theme is inspired by that of the Greek tale of Theseus.
 In the end, Oreo witnesses her own father's death as he falls from a window.

 Ross uses the structure of the Theseus myth to both trap Oreo and allow her to reinvent it.